Used Nissan Maxima 2000-2003 review

 Pros: Powerful V6, available with a manual transmission, sporty handling, roomy upscale interior, standard ABS, available heated steering.

-Cons: High maintenance and repair costs, torque steer on acceleration, firm ride, expensive to keep.
+Cons: High maintenance and repair costs, torque steer on acceleration, firm ride, reliability could be better.

 Overall: At this age, a high-mileage used Maxima could be quite expensive to keep.
 If you want a used family sedan, consider something like a used Toyota Camry or Honda Accord, preferably with a 4-cylinder engine.
 A used Mazda 6 is not a bad choice if you like sporty handling.
 Acura TL is another upscale sporty mid-size sedan.